 Big Johnson Lake BC is around 5 kilometers (3 miles) in length and around 200 feet (60 meters) at the maximum depth, with the visibility being around 50-60 feet in places.

 At one end of Big Johnson Lake BC, there is a short, gravel lined channel connecting it to Little Johnson Lake which is perfect for spawning Kamloops Rainbow Trout.
 Soon after the ice melts in the spring, hundreds or perhaps thousands of 2-3 pound (or even perhaps 5+ pounders) Kamloops Rainbow Trout spawn in this channel.
 Go past at the right time and the stream will be alive with trout.

 And after a summer spent feeding and growing in the channel, the fry head back to the depths of Big Johnson Lake via specially built fish ladders.

-There is not much else around, but there are some fun, water-based activities to enjoy at Johnson Lake, and we certainly recommend a day trip from Sun Peaks to see this lake.
+There is not much else around, but there are some fun, water-based activities to enjoy at Johnson Lake.
 You can:

 • Fish for trout (in season and with valid fishing licenses)

 • Swim, snorkel or even scuba dive - a little cool but refreshing

 • Our favorite – stand up paddleboard (SUP) – rentals can be arranged at Sun Peaks before your trip.

 • Motor around in your car-top boat or inflatable dinghy